 About This Project

-Shopify and HubSpot offer an official standard integration app that handles basic customer and order data synchronization easily.
+Shopify and HubSpot offer an official standard integration app,

 - Sync only under specific conditions